 We’ll rumble out of Canso on Hwy 16, aka Lost Shores Parkway, and make our first stop at the Chedabucto Lookoff in Half Way Cove, about 40 km.
 You’ll pass the beautiful Queensport lighthouse and continue up the shore.
 You’re right on the edge here, the edge of a huge faultline.
 The deep water near shore attracts some really big fish.
 If it’s calm, expect to see whales and tuna breaching the surface as they fatten up for winter on the rich diet of mackerel.
 Look up and you’re almost certain to see a bald eagle enjoying a similar diet.

 After the Lookoff we’ll rumble through Guysborough and on to Boylston and the Guysborough Intervale before returning to Guysborough for stop #2, gas and snacks at Robins.

-From Boylston Park, we’ll rumble back through Guysborough (remember, 2 rights and 1 left) and head to Tor Bay.
-A couple km after Guysborough, we’ll turn right on Larrys River Road.
+Next we’ll head east on Hwy 16 and after a couple km, we’ll turn right on Larrys River Road.
 We’ll have signs to mark the turn.
 Caution, there’s a very sharp turn immediately after the Salmon River bridge.
 Yeah, go super slow.
 Then it’s up the hill and over the barrens and down into Larrys River.
-We’ll turn left at the T intersection and head out to Tor Bay Provincial Park.
-Want to walk barefoot in some super fine white sand?
-Stroll the boardwalk and try it out.
+We’ll turn left at the stop sign and head along Tor Bay to the church in Port Felix for stop #3.

 Enjoy the view of the Sugar Islands where the Savalette family from France fished long before there were any permanent European settlements in North America.
 There is a brand new commemorative site across the street from the church.